Your Guide to Dehydrated Skin: Causes, Signs, and Remedies

 - Low blood pressure

 - Extreme thirst

-If your dry skin is accompanied by any of these other symptoms, you may be suffering from dehydration.
+If your dry skin is accompanied by any of these other signs, you may be suffering from dehydration.
 To remedy the dehydration that causes your dehydrated skin, it’s important to act fast.
 It’s not just about how your skin looks — dehydration can quickly become life-threatening if it’s not treated.

 How Dehydration Affects Your Skin